Aman-1412/aman-1412.github.io/_posts/2021-03-25-valorant-agent-abilities-time-guide.markdown

 1. **RELAY BOLT (Stun)**
     * Duration of stun: 3s
+    * Radius of the stun: 20m
     * Pro tip: The stuns fall down, so you can get some amazing lineups with these.
 Search on youtube/reddit for Neon lineups
 2. **HIGH GEAR (Sprint)**
-    * Consumes stamina
+    * Consumes energy
     * Slide: Right Click to Slide
-    * Duration: 15s
+    * Duration: 10s
-    * Duration to restore stamina bar from 0-100: 60s
+    * Duration to restore energy bar from 0-100: 60s
     * Pro tip: You can pick up guns while sliding
     * Pro tip 2: Shift Sprint is stupid.
-You don't walk faster and you keep draining stamina.
+You don't walk faster and you keep draining energy.
 Don't do it.
     * Pro tip 3: <a href="https://old.reddit.com/r/VALORANT/comments/s2armo/neon_examining_and_explaining_niche_slide_tech_a/"> The real mvp who examined the slide mechanics in detail </a>
+    * Pro tip 4: Patch 4.08 made a lot of changes to the sprint making it easier and more versatile to use
     * Get 2 kills to get another Slide
 3. **FAST LANE (Walls)**
     * Duration: 6s
     * DPS: 45/s (Friendly: 15/s)
     * DPS: 30/s (Friendly: 10/s)
+    * Patch 4.08 removed Wall damage
 4. **OVERDRIVE (Ultimate)**
     * Duration: 20s.
-Every kill fills up 1 bar of stamina
+Every kill fills up 4 bars of energy
-    * Damage: 22 per bullet
+    * Base damage: 18 per bullet
+    * Head damage: 3x
+    * Leg damage: 0.85x
     * Pro tip: You need 40 bullets? to break the sage wall - it's super quick

 ## Omen